Patan Durbar Square: Layout of the Palace

 The three main courtyards in the palace are Mul Chowk, Sundari Chowk and Keshav Narayan Chowk.
 Besides these courtyards, the complex boasts impressive temples, religious shrines, and historical places, all noted for their exquisite carvings and beautiful display of ancient Newari architecture.

 Keshav Narayan Chowk

 Keshav Narayan Chowk is, inside the Patan Museum, to the north of the Mul Chowk.
 Keshav Narayan Temple is located at the center of this chowk and gave the chowk its name.

 Mul Chowk

 Mul Chowk is the central courtyard.
 It is the most famous and largest courtyard among the three main chowks.
 Vidya Temple is located at its center and Taleju temples stand around the courtyard.
-The doorway to the Shrine of Taleju, on the southern side of the courtyard, is confined by the statues of the river goddesses Ganga, on a tortoise, and Jamuna, on a carved makura (mythical crocodile).
+The doorway to the Shrine of Taleju, on the southern side of the courtyard, is confined by the statues of the river goddesses Ganga, on a tortoise, and Jamuna, on a carved makara (mythical crocodile).